Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 Ingest data from ServiceNow into Snowflake automatically.
 The connector supports both the initial load of historical data as well as incremental updates.
 The latest data is regularly pulled from ServiceNow and you control how frequently it is refreshed.

-Use this quickstart to configure and understand the Servicenow to Snowflake connector using the Snowsight wizard, select some tables, ingest data, run some typical usage queries.
+Use this quickstart to configure and understand the Snowflake Connector for Servicenow using the Snowsight wizard, select some tables, ingest data, and run some typical usage queries.
 When you are done stop the connector to avoid costs.
-You could also do all these steps programmatically, please refer to the documentation.
+You can also do all these steps programmatically; for that please refer to the documentation.

+Note: This quickstart assumes you do not have a Servicenow account, so it guides you through the steps of creating a developer account.
+Of course, if you do have a Servicenow account, please feel free to try it out, with the caveat that, at the time of writing, the connector is in public preview and should not be used for production.

 ### Prerequisites
 - Servicenow account with administrator's rights.
 - Snowflake account and user with accountadmin's role.
+-   Accepting the Terms of Service in the Snowflake Marketplace.
+ORGADMIN rights are required to access this.

 ### What You’ll Learn
-- How to set up the Snowflake Servicenow connector.
+- How to set up the Snowflake Connector for Servicenow.
-- How to ingest table data.
+- How to ingest Servicenow data into Snowflake
 - How to stop the connector to avoid unnecessary costs in a development environment.

 ### What You’ll Need